exasol/sql-statement-builder/doc/user_guide/statements/select.md

 ```

 - `function` is a pre-defined function executing against a database.
 Create functions using a `function( ... )` method.
-To create a function you need a name of a function which is included into the list of supported functions of the SSB.
+You can only create functions that the SSB supports.
+Check [the list of supported functions](../list_of_supported_exasol_functions.md).

-You can also add a name for a derived field that contains a function.
+You can also set a name for a derived field that contains a function.
 A function takes any number of [`ValueExpression`](../../../src/main/java/com/exasol/sql/expression/ValueExpression.java)
 and renders them in the order they were added.